GREEKC/hackathon-marseille/project_descriptions/workflow_disease-associated-rSNPs/README.md

 - interfaces
     - Currently there is no Web services for Remap
-    - RSAT Web services are based on SOAP/WSDL, which is not supported anymore by R
+    - RSAT Web services were originally based on SOAP/WSDL, which is not supported anymore by R
+    - We are currently developing a REST interface (and the efforts are put on the tools that will be used for this hackathon)
     - ...

 - IDs